evolvedbinary/lwdita/README.md

 yarn run generate-docs
 ```

-This will generate a new folder `docs` containing an HTML file with the entire TSDoc jdita documentation.
+This will generate a new folder `docs` containing an HTML file with the entire TSDoc JDita documentation.
 Open this file in a browser to navigate through the documentation.

 ### Test